Formal gardens

 Formal garden with a touch of liveliness

-As a rule, formal gardens look very calm, discreet and well-kept.
+As a rule, formal gardens appear very calm, discreet and well-tended.
 But with individual design elements, the garden becomes lively and playful.

-A formal garden can be well broken up by grasses and perennials.
-This allows the garden to be experienced and the seasons can be read beautifully.
+A formal garden can be broken up with grasses and perennials.
+This brings the garden to life and makes the seasons easy to read.

-The combination of trimmed hedges with airy grasses placed in front of them naturally softens the border.
-But colorful flowering perennials in matching containers also create an eye-catching effect.
-Evergreen shrubs cut into shape provide liveliness and warmth.
-Other elements such as water features, deliberately placed benches, gazebos or pergolas also lend a romantic atmosphere to the formal garden.
-Artistic sculptures are also popular: Skillfully placed, they provide visual highlights and emphasize the modern character of the formal garden.
+The combination of trimmed hedges with airy grasses placed in front of them loosens up the border in a natural way.
+However, colorful flowering shrubs in matching containers also create an eye-catching effect.
+Shaped, evergreen shrubs provide liveliness and warmth.
+Other elements such as water features, deliberately placed benches, gazebos or arbors lend the formal garden an additional romantic atmosphere.
+Artistic sculptures are also popular: Cleverly placed, they create visual highlights and emphasize the modern character of the formal garden.

 A formal garden certainly requires more maintenance to keep it looking attractive and clean all year round.
-The hedges are ideally trimmed several times a year to keep them in shape and give the garden the desired structure at all times.
-A formal garden is also characterized by its neat appearance, so weeds as well as wilted plants should be removed regularly.
+Ideally, the hedges should be trimmed several times a year to keep them in shape and give the garden the desired structure at all times.
+A formal garden is also characterized by its neat appearance, which is why weeds and wilted plants should be removed regularly.

-In order to keep the maintenance effort within limits, deliberate attention is paid to low-maintenance planting.
+In order to keep the maintenance effort to a minimum, attention is consciously paid to low-maintenance planting.
 But in today's digital age, there are useful helpers that make gardening easier.
-For the lawn, an automatic lawn robot is suitable, which regularly cuts and maintains the lawn.
+An automatic lawn robot that regularly cuts and maintains the lawn is suitable for the lawn.
 Irrigation systems that supply the plants with the required amount of water fully automatically also take a lot of work off the garden owner's hands.

 Our partner GardenTec GmbH is the specialist for technology in the garden.
-Learn more about the possibilities for your garden here .
+Find out more about the possibilities for your garden here .

 Garden inspiration

-You are also thinking about redesigning your garden?
+Are you also considering redesigning your garden?
 We will be happy to advise you personally and without obligation.
-In the meantime, our reference gardens with timeless design provide inspiration.
+In the meantime, our reference gardens with their timeless design will provide you with inspiration.